diskoverdata/diskover-docs/source_files/dev_alternate_scanner.md

 Now that we've defined the six functions we need to implement, let's see how we can use the `ftputil` package to begin building an alternate scanner.

-🔴 &nbsp;First, we will make an `FTPServer` class that will wrap the `ftputil` server connection and give it the six required functions.
+🔴 &nbsp;First, we will make an `FTPServer` class that will wrap the `ftputil` server connection and give it the six required functions:

 ```python
 import ftputil